mileskent/MATH1554/Master.md

 $A\vec{v}-\lambda I(\vec{v})=0$
 $(A-\lambda I)\vec{v}=0$
 You can solve for $\lambda$ using in augmented matrix with this form

+Also $det(A-\lambda I)\vec{v} = 0$ to get values for $\lambda$.
+Recall $det(A)=0$ means noninvertible.
+If a matrix isn't invertible, then we won't get trivial solutions when solving.
+Also the idea of reducing the dimension through the transformation is relevant; squishing the basis vectors all onto the same span where the area/volume is 0.
+Recall eigenvectors remain on the same span despite a linear transformation.

 Notes:
 - $\lambda > 0 \implies A\vec{v}, \vec{v}$ point same direction